 After adding all needed snap-ins, you will have a similar console as shown below.

-And do not want any further modification of this file by the non-administrators that will be using it on a daily basis. to do this, follow these steps below.
+Furthermore, I do not want any further modification of this file by the non-administrators who will be using it on a daily basis.
+However, To do this, follow the steps below.

 – Click on File,

 – Select Options

 Moreover, This will open the options dialog box

 – Under Console mode

 Note: The icon and the name can also be changed here.
 Nonetheless, Select any of the modes and click on okay.

 Consequently, The snap-in can be saved in different modes.
 Similarly, Before saving the MMC console, select file menu and then select options.

 - Author mode: Allow any changes to be made by all users.